|Category||Purpose of collecting and using personal data||Personal data collected and used|

 ④ Data subjects may exercise their rights set forth in this Article by contacting email@example.com or firstname.lastname@example.org

-- Date and time of destruction
+- Date of the disposal

 (1) Operation of cookies